 Figure 1.
 Experimental setup for cross floating between FPG and Ruska pressure balance: sketch of the whole setup (a) and life photo of the experiment (b).

-A stainless-steel mass set of class E2 was used to characterize the FPG balance [23].
-A 10 torr capacitance diaphragm gauge (CDG) was placed in the measurement line to indicate the pressure difference between both instruments.
-The pressures of both instruments were controlled to keep the pressure difference measured with the CDG as close to zero as possible.
+A class E2 stainless-steel mass set was used to characterise the FPG balance [23].
+A 10 torr capacitance diaphragm gauge (CDG) was placed in the measurement line to indicate the pressure difference between the two instruments.
+The pressures of both instruments were controlled to maintain the pressure difference measured with the CDG as close to zero as possible.
 The measurements were performed in gauge and absolute mode in the pressure ranges of 3 kPa to 15 kPa and 2 kPa to 15 kPa, respectively.
-The higher starting pressure point of 3 kPa in gauge mode was chosen due to a poor performance of the Ruska pressure balance at lower pressures.
+The higher starting pressure point of 3 kPa in gauge mode was chosen due to the Ruska pressure balance’s poor performance at lower pressures.

 During the measurement, valve V1, which separated both instruments, was closed, and valve V2 was opened.
-The pressure of the FPG was generated by the VLPC at the target pressure, and the variable pressure volume (PV) was used to generate the target pressure within the Ruska pressure balance.
-Then, the VLPC finely adjusted the pressure within the FPG until the indication of the CDG was nearly zero.
-Finally, valve V1 was opened and valve V2 closed to allow a direct cross-float between the FPG and the Ruska pressure balance.
+The pressure of the FPG was generated by the VLPC at the target pressure, and the variable pressure volume was used to generate the target pressure within the Ruska pressure balance.
+The VLPC then finely adjusted the pressure within the FPG until the CDG indication was close to zero.
+Finally, valve V1 was opened and valve V2 closed to allow a direct cross float between the FPG and the Ruska pressure balance.